-Can't make it to the Museum for a field trip?
-We can bring the mollusks to your classroom!
+We bring the mollusks to your classroom!
 Hands-on programs introduce students to mollusks' anatomy, growth, diet, reproduction, and their role in the ecosystem.
-All of these experiences include touching live mollusks and last approximately one hour.
+These experiences include touching live mollusks and last 30-60 minutes.
+Students each receive a shell identification guide and a shell to keep.